Transportation Safety Board of Canada: Agency history

-The TSB was created under the Canadian Transportation Accident Investigation and Safety Board Act, which was enacted on March 29, 1990.
+The TSB was created under the Canadian Transportation Accident Investigation and Safety Board Act (Loi sur le Bureau canadien d’enquête sur les accidents de transport et de la sécurité des transports), which received royal assent in June 1989 and came into force March 29, 1990.
 It was formed in response to a number of high-profile accidents, following which the Government of Canada identified the need for an independent, multi-modal investigation agency.
 The headquarters are located in Place du Centre in Gatineau, Quebec.

 The provisions of the Canadian Transportation Accident Investigation and Safety Board Act were written to establish an independent relationship between the agency and the Government of Canada.

-This agency's first major test came with the crash of Swissair Flight 111 on September 2, 1998, the largest single aviation accident on Canadian territory since the 1985 crash of Arrow Air Flight 1285.
+This agency's first major test came with the crash of Swissair Flight 111 on September 2, 1998, the largest single aviation accident on Canadian territory since the 1985 crash of Arrow Air Flight 1285R.
 The TSB delivered its report on the accident on March 27, 2003, some 4½ years after the accident and at a cost of $57 million, making it the most complex and costly accident investigation in Canadian history to that date.

 From 2005 to 2010, the TSB concluded a number of investigations into high-profile accidents, including: